PhantomMorphus/AD-Activity-3/readme.md

 </div>
 <!-- TODO: Make a short description -->
 <div align="center">
-  AD-Activity-3, Part 1 out of 3 of Implementation of Database in the Website
+  AD-Activity-3, Implementation of Database in the Website
 </div>

 <br />